Nickel: Mond process

 The purest metal is obtained from nickel oxide by the Mond process, which gives a purity of over 99.99%.
 The process was patented by Ludwig Mond and has been in industrial use since before the beginning of the 20th century.
-In this process, nickel is reacted with carbon monoxide in the presence of a sulfur catalyst at around 40–80 °C to form nickel carbonyl.
+In this process, nickel is treated with carbon monoxide in the presence of a sulfur catalyst at around 40–80 °C to form nickel carbonyl.
 In a similar reaction with iron, iron pentacarbonyl can form, though this reaction is slow.
 If necessary, the nickel may be separated by distillation.
 Dicobalt octacarbonyl is also formed in nickel distillation as a by-product, but it decomposes to tetracobalt dodecacarbonyl at the reaction temperature to give a non-volatile solid.

 Nickel is obtained from nickel carbonyl by one of two processes.
 It may be passed through a large chamber at high temperatures in which tens of thousands of nickel spheres (pellets) are constantly stirred.
 The carbonyl decomposes and deposits pure nickel onto the spheres.
 In the alternate process, nickel carbonyl is decomposed in a smaller chamber at 230 °C to create a fine nickel powder.
 The byproduct carbon monoxide is recirculated and reused.
 The highly pure nickel product is known as "carbonyl nickel".

 Market value

+American Metal Market predicted in 2001 that the use of nickel-free Nordic gold in Euro coinage would impact the nickel market, estimating 50,000 to 70,000 tonnes of nickel would be scrapped from obsolete coinage in 2002.
 The market price of nickel surged throughout 2006 and the early months of 2007; as of 5 April 2007, the metal was trading at US$52,300/tonne or $1.47/oz.
 The price later fell dramatically; as of September 2017, the metal was trading at $11,000/tonne, or $0.31/oz.
 During the 2022 Russian invasion of Ukraine, worries about sanctions on Russian nickel exports triggered a short squeeze, causing the price of nickel to quadruple in just two days, reaching US$100,000 per tonne.
 The London Metal Exchange cancelled contracts worth $3.9 billion and suspended nickel trading for over a week.
 Analyst Andy Home argued that such price shocks are exacerbated by the purity requirements imposed by metal markets: only Grade I (99.8% pure) metal can be used as a commodity on the exchanges, but most of the world's supply is either in ferro-nickel alloys or lower-grade purities.
+In 2024, the average nickel price is estimated by the London Metal Exchange (LME) to be $15,328 per metric ton, 7.7% less than it was in 2023.
+At the end of 2024, the price reached its lowest levels since 2020.